spooky-finn/satellion/readme.md

-# Satellion - open-source community driven bitcoin wallet
+# Satellion - absolutely open-source community driven bitcoin & ethereum wallet

 **Annotation**

-We will develop a lightweight, secure, and transparent Bitcoin wallet featuring a friendly, step-by-step ask-and-confirm interaction model.
+We will develop a lightweight, secure, and transparent wallet featuring a friendly, step-by-step ask-and-confirm interaction model.
 The project is non-profit and aimed primarily at experienced users who want straightforward, trustworthy self-custody without trading functions or unnecessary complexity.

 The initial release will support Bitcoin and Ethereum.
-Consideration of other assets will be deferred until much later, and only after careful evaluation.
+Consideration of other blockchains will be deferred until much later, and only after careful evaluation.

 ## Principles